-The Tampa Connected Vehicle Pilot will install connected vehicle technology at the midblock crosswalk on East Twiggs Street at the Hillsborough County Courthouse to improve pedestrian safety.
+The THEA Connected Vehicle Pilot will install connected vehicle technology at the midblock crosswalk on East Twiggs Street at the Hillsborough County Courthouse to improve pedestrian safety.
 When sensors detect a pedestrian in the crosswalk, roadside equipment will broadcast that information to connected vehicles in the vicinity, and their drivers will receive an alert.

 TRANSIT SIGNAL PRIORITY

 Roadways: North Marion Street, East Kennedy Boulevard, East Jackson Street

-The Tampa Connected Vehicle Pilot will outfit 10 Hillsborough Area Regional Transit (HART) buses with equipment that will enable them to communicate with traffic signals on their routes.
+The THEA Connected Vehicle Pilot will outfit 10 Hillsborough Area Regional Transit (HART) buses with equipment that will enable them to communicate with traffic signals on their routes.
 Downtown traffic congestion can prevent HART buses from reaching their stops on time, causing them to fall behind schedule.
 The signals will prioritize bus movements when necessary to keep buses on schedule.

 Roadways: Channelside Drive

 The TECO Line Streetcar System is an electric trolley line that roughly follows Channelside Drive between downtown Tampa and Ybor City.
-The Tampa Connected Vehicle Pilot will equip TECO Line streetcars with devices that enable them to communicate wirelessly with other connected vehicles and pedestrians.
+The THEA Connected Vehicle Pilot will equip TECO Line streetcars with devices that enable them to communicate wirelessly with other connected vehicles and pedestrians.
 Streetcar operators will receive a warning when a connected vehicle or pedestrian is about to cross the track, reducing the risk of a collision.

 Roadways: Meridian Avenue, North Nebraska Avenue, Florida Avenue

 Connected vehicles will communicate with some traffic signals on Meridian, North Nebraska and Florida avenues to optimize signal timing and improve traffic flow based on real-time traffic conditions.
 Drivers of connected vehicles will also receive a warning when it is not safe to enter an intersection.
 For example, the car can alert its driver to oncoming traffic on a cross street that may be out of the driver’s view.
 The City of Tampa’s Traffic Management Center will also capture traffic data to improve system-wide performance.